inmotionsoftware/ims-cpp-code-challenge/README.md

 **What do you get if you take the quantity of the most common gene and subtract the quantity of the least common gene?**

+## PART 2

+Now that you have mastered the sample input, move on to part 2

 [PART 2](PART2.md)